-to install another script.
+With this one CGI script, you can do all of the experiments and surveys described by Birnbaum (2001a), without needing to install another script.
 The data will arrive in the designated folder on your server as comma separated values (CSV) files that can be easily imported to many statistical and spreadsheet applications.
-Methods for working with and analyzing data collected in this format are described in detail in Birnbaum (2001a).
+Methods for working with and analyzing data collected in this format are described in detail by Birnbaum (2001a).

-HOW TO ANALYZE LOG FILES
+27.7 HOW TO ANALYZE LOG FILES

 Scientific investigation relies on the principle of raw data preservation.
-Raw data need to be saved for scrutiny by other researchers from the community (American Psychological Association, 2001), for example to aid in reanalysis or meta-analysis.
-This principle applies to Internet-based research as well, where it can be argued that server log files, properly configured, are the raw data (Reips, 2001a; 2001b, 2002b; Reips & Stieger, 2004).
+Raw data need to be saved for scrutiny by other researchers from the community (American Psychological Association 2010), for example to aid in reanalysis or meta analysis.
+This principle applies to Internet-based research as well, where it can be argued that server log files, properly configured, are the raw data (Reips 2001, 2002b, 2007; Reips and Stieger 2004).
 In addition to all data sets from full participation, complete log files from a Web server used in an Internet-based investigation contain the following useful information:

-- Data about potential participants who decide not to participate (e.g., the number of people who see the link to a study, but do not click it) - Data about technical conditions during the investigation (i.e., the general Web traffic conditions at the server and the particular conditions of each request by a participant) - 3.
-Data sets for those who provided incomplete information; partial nonresponses may reveal information about user type and potential problems (Bosnjak, 2001; Reips, 2002b)
+- 1. Data about potential participants who decide not to participate (e.g., the number of people who see the link to a study, but don't click on it). - 2.
+Data about technical conditions during the investigation (i.e., the general Web traffic conditions at the server and the particular conditions of each request by a participant). - Data sets for those who provided incomplete information; partial nonresponse may reveal information about potential problems (Reips 2002b).

-Not reporting the information listed above, for example because one did not save it, carries the great danger of misleading scientists with respect to the main effects of variables (Birnbaum & Mellers, 1989; Reips, 2000, 2002c; Reips & Stieger, 2004).
-Even when dropout rates are equal in two groups, the observed trend may easily show the opposite of the true effect that one would have found had all data been complete.
-Because participants find it quite easy to quit Web studies, there can be sizeable attrition in such studies, and this attrition needs to be documented and reported.
-For more on drop-out analysis, see Frick, Bächtiger, and Reips (2001), Reips (2002b, 2002d), Reips and Stieger (2004), and Knapp and Heidingsfelder (2001).
+Not reporting the information listed above, for example because one did not save it, carries the great danger of misleading scientists with respect to the main effects of variables (Birnbaum and Mellers 1989; Reips 2000, 2002c; Reips and Stieger 2004).
+Even when drop-out rates are equal in two groups, the observed trend may easily show the opposite of the true effect that one would have found had all data been complete.
+Because participants find it quite easy to quit Web studies, there can be sizeable attrition in such studies, and this attrition needs to be saved and reported (Frick, Bächtiger, and Reips 2001; Knapp and Heidingsfelder 2001; Reips 2002b, 2007).

 Log files need to be configured so that the information needed will be saved.
 Often the log file format follows a common predefined format, for example the Webstar log file format.
-This log file format is used by the Web Experimental Psychology Lab and contains information in the following order: CONNEC-TION_ID DATE TIME RESULT HOSTNAME URL BYTES_SENT AGENT REFERER TRANSFER_TIME SEARCH_ARGS.
+This log file format is used by the Web Experimental Psychology Lab and contains information in the following order: CONNECTION_ID DATE TIME RESULT HOSTNAME URL BYTES_SENT AGENT REFERER TRANSFER_TIME SEARCH_ARGS.